Cranial Implants 3D printed Titanium

 Innovative InterFix technology: Place, Drill & Fixate

-3D printed titanium implants can be equipped with InterFix; our patented tangential fixation technology that eliminates the need for additional plating and fixation systems and offers a fixation mechanism that is not palpable by the patient.
+Our patented tangential fixation technology InterFix eliminates the need for additional plating and fixation systems and offers a fixation mechanism that is not palpable by the patient.

 Lattice